ngx-lib/multiselect/docs_app/content/guide/virtual-list.md

 # Virtual List

 Virtual list has been supported by multiselect dropdown out of the box.
-Virtualisation feature has already baked for multiselect for performance reason.
+Virtualisation feature has been baked for multiselect for performance reason.

 ## Demo